1 Lord Nelson statue outside Norwich Cathedral, The Close

 The Strangers’ Hall reveals how they made a living.
 Notice, like other surrounding buildings, it has large downstairs windows.
 These allowed plenty of light inside for weaving on looms.
 With these new techniques, the Strangers helped to strengthen Norwich’s textiles industry.

 Also look for red-painted posts in the nearby lanes.
-They mark the boundaries of the Strangers’ former community and honour another of their innovations.
-The weavers introduced a red dye made from the roots of madder plants.
-Finished red garments were sold nearby at a ‘madder market’.
+They mark the boundaries of the Strangers’ former community and celebrate Norwich's textiles heritage.
+By the time the Strangers arrived, Norwich was famous for 'madder ware'.
+These were bright red clothes, made from the crushed roots of madder plants and sold nearby at a ‘madder market’.

 Norwich’s signature colour though is yellow.
 The city’s famous yellow goods range from mustard to sports cars.
 It’s fitting that this building is painted yellow too, as the Strangers helped to popularise the colour.
 It’s thanks to the Strangers that Norwich City football club wear yellow kit - and are nicknamed ‘the Canaries’.